matrix-construct/construct/include/ircd/m/README.md

 Above, two contexts are illustrated as contending for the highest velocity lock.
-The highest velocity lock is not held for significant time, as the holder has very little work left to be done within the core, and will release the lock to the other context quickly.
-The lower velocity locks may have to be held longer, but are also less exclusive to all contexts.
+The highest velocity lock is not held for significant time.

                                *                            Singularity
                              [   ]